Subhadra: Marital life

-Krishna meets with King Yudisthira; and His Companions, Kunti and Subhadra, folio from Razmnama (Persian translation of the Mahabharata), dated 1616-1617.
+Lord Krishna meets with King Yuddhisthira; and his companions, Queen Kunti and Queen Subhadra, folio from Razmnama (Persian translation of the Mahabharata), dated 1616-1617.

 Subhadra's marital life, as depicted in the Mahabharata, reveals her significant role within the Pandava family.
 According to the Adi Parva, upon Arjuna's return from exile to Indraprastha—the capital of the Pandavas—with Subhadra, he received a warm welcome.
 Inquiring about his first wife Draupadi, his brothers revealed her reluctance to meet anyone due to anger.
 Arjuna, in an attempt to reconcile, presented Subhadra to Draupadi disguised as a simple cowherd.
 Subhadra, portraying herself as a cowherder and Krishna's younger sister, entrusted Draupadi with her belongings, expressing herself as her maid.
 This gesture cultivated trust and affection, prompting Subhadra to humbly declare her reluctance to replace Draupadi.
 Touched by this display of love, Draupadi embraced Subhadra, embracing her as a younger sister and acknowledging her as Arjuna's wife.

 Subhadra stayed with Arjuna in Indraprastha where she gave birth to Abhimanyu.
 During the Pandavas' exile for thirteen years, Subhadra and her son resided with Krishna in Dvaraka, as documented in the Vana Parva.
 She later attended Abhimanyu's wedding in Upaplavya, as described in the Virata Parva.
 The death of Abhimanyu in the Kurukshetra War caused her significant grief, evidenced by her lamentation to Krishna in the Drona Parva.
 Following the end of Kurukshetra War, Subhadra returned to Dvaraka with Krishna, according to the Ashvamedha Parva.
 The same text also records her emotional distress, including instances of syncope, due to her son's death.
 Subhadra's role became crucial during the birth of Parikshit, Abhimanyu's posthumous son, when the Kuru lineage faced potential extinction due to the risk of a stillborn child.
 As Uttara underwent labour, and the royal women of the Kuru dynasty gathered, Subhadra, Parikshit's grandmother, reminded Krishna of his prior vow to restore the child.
 She invoked his virtues of dharma, satya, and satyavikrama, urging him to uphold his promise in accordance with ṛta, the cosmic order.
 This appeal prompted Krishna to perform a miraculous act, thereby ensuring the survival of the Kuru lineage.

-Subhadra subsequently travelled to Hastinapura to attend Yudhisthira's Ashvamedha Yajna, as stated in the Ashvamedha Parva, where she met her co-wives Ulupi and Chitrangada.
-The Mahaprasthana Parva describes her later life as marked by sorrowful silence.
-After Pariksit was seated on the throne, while leaving for heaven, Yudhishthira gave the responsibility of keeping both the kingdoms Hastinapura ruled by her grandson and Indraprastha being ruled by Vajranabha, great-grandson of her brother Krishna in harmony.
+Subhadra subsequently travelled to Hastinapura to attend Yudhisthira's Ashvamedha Yajna, as stated in the Ashvamedhika Parva, where she met her co-wives Ulupi and Chitrangada.
+The Mahaprasthanika Parva describes her later life as marked by sorrowful silence.
+After Parikshit was seated on the throne, while leaving for heaven, Yudhishthira gave the responsibility of keeping both the kingdoms Hastinapura ruled by her grandson and Indraprastha being ruled by Vajranabha, the great-grandson of her brother Krishna in harmony.
 There is no specific mention in the epic about how and when she died but it is believed that after the Pandavas along with Draupadi reached heaven, Subhadra and her daughter-in-law (Uttarā) went to the forest to dwell the rest of their lives as hermits.